Botanical Name: Calliandra haematocephala

 Repot in spring, moving to a pot only 1 size larger.
 Want to keep your powder puff tree small?
 Keep it in the same pot and just top-dress every year.

 Over time, this shrubby plant will grow into a tree, reaching several feet high and will spread about as wide.
+Pruning will help it to branch out, giving Powder puff tree a fuller, bushier look, as well as more blooms.
 You can prune it back hard in spring to keep it to 3 ft (90 cm) tall.
 It doesn't mind being cut back.
 In fact, this tree makes a charming bonsai.

 Calliandra is a genus that includes about 200 tropical and subtropical flowering plants, shrubs and trees.
 Red powder puff plant is rare and may be difficult to find in garden centers.
 Your best bet is to shop for it at online nurseries.